rsdoiel/antenna/libraries.md

 date: 2024-12-03, from: Association of Research Libraries News

-<p>Last Updated on December 4, 2024, 4:40 pm ET Sign up to receive the Day in Review by email.
-Jump to: Wednesday, December 4 &#124; Thursday, December 5 Tuesday, December...</p>
+<p>Last Updated on December 6, 2024, 2:13 pm ET Sign up to receive the Day in Review by email.
+Note: Day in Review will be on hiatus until Wednesday, December 11. ...</p>
 <p>The post <a href="https://www.arl.org/day-in-review/day-in-review-december-3-5/">Day in Review (December 3–5)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>